Bursting with cinnamon apple flavor and dusted in sugar, learn just how easy it is to make these fried homemade apple fritters.

 Before you mix up your batter, pour about 1/2 inch of oil into a skillet and put it on medium heat on your stove eye/burner so it will be ready to fry in.

-In a medium sized bowl, place your flour, sugar, and cinnamon.
+In a medium bowl, place your dry ingredients: flour, sugar, and cinnamon.

 Stir that up well, breaking up any sugar lumps as you go.

-Add in eggs and stir that up good.
+Add in eggs and stir that up well.